Vinilificio/vinilificio.com/en/single-copy.md

 * 7″ to 45 rpm at high volume max.
 4 min.

-Quality-quantity proportion for 12″ 33 rpm:
+Quality-quantity ratio for 12″ 33 rpm:

 * over 12 min. each side -> high volume
 * 12 / 15 min. each side   ->     middle  high volume
+* 12 / 15 min. each side -> middle high volume
 * 15 / 20 min. each side -> middle low volume
-* less then 20 min. each side  (max.
+* more than 20 min. each side (max.
 25 minutes) -> low volume

 *Standard formats*